-2. Dependent on the standby power consumption of wake-up devices used in the system.
+2. Dependent on the standby power consumption of wake-up devices used in the system inclusive of Wake on LAN allowance of 0.7 W. Intel Management Engine Interface (Intel MEI) is assumed to be in Wake on LAN mode.